Zboriv: History

+On 18 September 1939 Red Army units captured Zboriv, as a result of which the town was annexed into the Soviet Union as part of the Ukrainian SSR.

 In 1941, during World War II, Zboriv was the site of a mass murder conducted by Germans of the Einsatzgruppen, along with local Ukrainians.
 Information about the Jewish community destroyed during the Holocaust can be found in a Yizkor book published by Jews who fled Zborow and survived the Holocaust.

 The town was completely destroyed in the summer of 1944 due to the Soviet offensive.
 Under Soviet rule (1944–1991), Zboriv was rebuilt and redeveloped.
 Construction plant and a small food processing factory were built in the 1960s.
 A significant part of the local budget relied on agriculture and governmental subsidies.
 The state farm in Zboriv was one of the best in the region.
 In the 1980s, the town became the object of serious governmental investments.
 Among these few new town improvements were built, like: cinema, agricultural market, new secondary school, waterbike lake station, football stadium, a city hall and a culture hall.

 After the collapse of the Soviet Union, the local economy experienced a deep downturn.
 During the 1990s (until present time) as a result of economic decline many working-age people emigrated - mostly as a low-skilled labourers in Western Europe or Russia.
 Nowadays, in spite of the unfavorable conditions, the younger generation is less likely to quit and prefer to commute daily to work in the larger cities Ternopil and Lviv, which offer wider job opportunities.

 Until 18 July 2020, Zboriv was the administrative center of Zboriv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Zboriv Raion was merged into Ternopil Raion.

+Demographics

+As of the 2001 Ukrainian census, Zboriv had a population of 7,339 people.
+The population consisted almost entirely of ethnic Ukrainians.
+The exact ethnic composition was as follows: